swyxio/swyxdotio/content/writing/technical/hammers.md

 **We can do better.**

 It wasn't a subtweet of anyone or anything, just a persistent pet peeve that bubbled through my unconscious that day.
+It got a surprising response for a throwaway thought, which often means I hit a nerve.
+(Even [a fair number of quote tweets](https://twitter.com/search?q=https%3A%2F%2Ftwitter.com%2Fswyx%2Fstatus%2F1171549189064613888&src=typed_query)!)

 I'd like to talk through each point.